Jump to Index of Articles-> Fire & Safety Blog Home

 (e) high hazard industrial occupancy where the occupant load exceeds 25,

-(f) medium hazard industrial occupancy where the occupant load exceeds 100, or
+(f) medium hazard industrial occupancy where the occupant load exceeds

 (g) low hazard industrial occupancy where the occupant load exceeds 300.